Things to Do in Fort Tryon Park & Fort Washington Park with Kids

 Grab brunch and help the park All that exploring make you hungry?
 Grab an outdoor table at New Leaf Restaurant, located in the park a short walk from the Cloisters.
-The American menu is upscale but not fussy, and while there's no children's menu, kids should like the French toast and basket of homemade muffins.
-Bonus: Net proceeds go toward maintaining the park.
+As of 2015, New Leaf is closed for renovations but is set to reopen under the management of Coffeed in the spring.

 Fort Washington Park

 Riverside Drive to the Hudson River between 155 and 179th Streets